chroma-core/chroma/rust/wal3/README.md

 The garbage collection dance for the log is driven by a process external to wal3.
 It goes something
 like:

+Phase 1:  Compute garbage

 1. Read all cursors
 2. Read the manifest
-3. Read all cursors again; if changed, goto 1.
-4. Select the minimum timestamp across all cursors as the garbage collection cutoff.
+3. Select the minimum timestamp across all cursors as the garbage collection cutoff, optionally taking an even lower garbage collection cutoff as an argument.
-5. Write a list of snapshots and fragments that hold data strictly less than the cutoff to a file named `garbage/GARBAGE`.
-There can be only one gc in progress at a time, so gc is kicked off by running put-if-not-exist on `garbage/GARBAGE`.
+4. Write a list of snapshots and fragments that hold data strictly less than the cutoff to a file named `gc/GARBAGE`.
+There can be only one gc in progress at a time, so gc is kicked off by running transitioning the `gc/GARBAGE` from an empty file to a file with content.
+AWS S3 does not support if-match on delete, so the garbage file will overwritten with an empty file each time GC is done rather than being deleted.

+Phase 2:  Update manifest

-6. Wait until the writer writes a manifest that does not contain the garbage's fragments.
+5. Wait until the writer writes a manifest that does not contain the garbage's fragments.

+Phase 3:  Delete garbage

-7. Wait a sufficiently long time so that readers cannot see the fragments.
+6. Wait a sufficiently long time so that readers cannot see the fragments.
-8. Slow-delete the contents of the garbage file.
+7. Delete the contents of the garbage file.
+8. Transition the garbage file to empty.

-If this process crashes at any point before 5 is complete, the garbage collector has effectively taken no stateful action.
-If the process crashes after the garbage file is written, step 6 will synchronize with the writer to ensure that the garbage file is not deleted until the writer no longer references it.
+If this process crashes at any point before 4 is complete, the garbage collector has effectively taken no stateful action.
+If the process crashes after the garbage file is written, step 5 will synchronize with the writer to ensure that the garbage file is not deleted until the writer no longer references it.

+The point of doing this in three phases is to ensure that deleting of garbage happens in just one
+service:  The service calling phase3.
+Phases 1 and 2 could technically live together, but were separated so as to make the minimal amount of I/O to update the manifest.

 ## Timing Assumptions